What’s the risk of injury in yoga?

 - Where is there more or less risk for specific types of injury in yoga?

 The answers to these kinds of questions empower us as asana practitioners to make more informed choices about what kind of asana practice suits what we want to use it for.
-It gives us information about ways and contexts in which we could potentially reduce the risk for injury in yoga, while still doing the practices that we find most beneficial for our particular use.
+It gives us information about ways and contexts in which we could potentially reduce the risk of injury in yoga, while still doing the practices that we find most beneficial.

 As yoga teachers, we need to be clearer about what we specifically are offering to students and the kinds of risk that may be involved.
 We also need to be more specific and direct about expectations for practice experience, for example, stating clearly:

-- stop if you are unclear or confused about the instructions
+- If you are unclear or confused about the instructions, stop

 “Doing Upavistha Konasana when my child came into the room to speak with me.
 In my distraction, I pulled my piriformis, I believe.
 It took a long time to heal with a modified practice.”